dinbrca/devbay.net/site/sdk/guides/installation.md

 It is highly recommended that you read the Composer documentation at [getcomposer.org](http://getcomposer.org) to fully understand how to install Composer, define dependencies, and configure the autoloading.

-## Customizing the installation.
+## Customizing the installation

 Due to the vast size of the eBay API, the SDK is actually composed of several smaller individual SDKs that provide the means to use a specific eBay API service in your project.

-Using the method outlined earlier installs all of the SDK.
-By only declaring the services that you require you can install just what you need.
+Using the method outlined earlier installs all of the SDK, but by only declaring the services that you require you can install just what you need.
 For example, if you are only using the Finding API service your `composer.json` file will be as follows:

 {% highlight javascript %}
 {